 Nobody has contested that the bullets that killed 17 people that day and seriously wounded another 20, were fired by employees of Blackwater or that they had made a terrible mistake.
 But key to the case is the defence assertion that the men were reacting to what they in the heat of the moment thought was a legitimate threat.
 "There's a lot of tragedy here," said William Coffield, a defence lawyer.
 "But it's not the fault of these four."

-A man inspects a car destroyed by Blackwater operatives One car bomb had already gone off that morning and the Blackwater team was securing the square so the convoy carrying the US official could pass through as it rushed to the protected Green Zone.
+One car bomb had already gone off that morning and the Blackwater team was securing the square so the convoy carrying the US official could pass through as it rushed to the protected Green Zone.
 One focus of the trial was a white Kia which, according to the defence, began to move forward while other traffic was stopped, prompting the defendants to fear it was another car bomb.
 The other is a second contention by the defendants – that they at the same time came under AK-47 fire, they assumed from insurgent snipers in the area.

 The car, as it turned out, was being driven by a medical student.
 According to the prosecution, its movement forward occurred only after he was shot.
 His mother, in the passenger seat, was also shot dead.
 Both were incinerated when the car caught fire.
 Meanwhile the prosecution rejected the claim of incoming fire.
 "There was not a single dead insurgent on the scene," Mr Asuncion said.
 "None of these people were armed."